 We want to make it easier for all members of the community to participate in planning decisions.
 This results in better outcomes.

-CPPs set out how the planning authority will engage the public in their decision-making.
+Community participation plans set out how the planning authority will engage the public in their decision-making.
 These principles set the standard.

-The EP&A Act also requires planning decision-makers to publicise the reasons for their decisions on key matters and show how they considered community views.
+The Act also requires planning decision-makers to publicise the reasons for their decisions on key matters and show how they considered community views.

-Read our Community Participation Plan (PDF, 1.9 MB) and some of our community engagement case studies.
+Read our community participation plan (PDF, 1.9 MB) and some of our community engagement case studies.

 Notification of decisions